-Students wanting to make an informal complaint about a grade or grievance should first discuss the matter with their instructor(s).
-This complaint should be completed within the first two weeks of the occurrence.
+Students wanting to make a complaint about a grade or grievance should first discuss the matter with their instructor.
+Students must file a written appeal with the instructor within ten business days from the date the student learned or reasonably should have learned of the grade or other action complained of.
+If the appeal is for a final grade, the student should complete the appeal within the first two weeks of the semester following the term in which the grade is questioned.
 The instructor will determine whether a grade change or other modifications are warranted.
-A student who is not satisfied with the instructor's decision may request a formal appeal review through the chain of command within two weeks of the instructor's decision.
-The burden of proof rests with the student.
+A student who is not satisfied with the instructor's decision may request a review through the chain of command within two weeks of the instructor's decision using the form located at: